mrkkrj/TrianglePP/testappQt/README.md

 ## TODOs:

  - add visual GUI support for adding region markers and region constraints
+ - save current settings and re-read them on restart

  - remove warnings
  - correct rescaling so that points on the border of frame will be entirely visible (needed ???)